Ben-J-Orr/CoverLetter-Generator/README.md

-# Simple Cover Letter Generator Using ChatGPT
+# Cover Letter Generator Using ChatGPT

 A simple cover letter generator that utilises the ChatGPT API to obtain bespoke cover letters for multiple job adverts.